Z80-Retro/BASIC/README.md

 - ideally some form of inline editor.
 Shouldn't have to retype the whole line every time I want to make an edit
 - graphics primitives and MODE to set the graphics mode
 - some form of editor.
 Especially if doing structured basic
-- baked in xmodem or other for pulling files over serial.
+- baked in xmodem or other for pulling files over serial (maybe add `xload` and `xsave` commands that can do this?)

 # Other Implementations For Inspiration